demisx/demisx.github.io/_posts/2014-12-13-angular-1-component-organization-4.md

 ### `app/layouts/` folder

+This folder contains partial files individually describing each layout supported by the application.
+Layouts are injected into the main `app/index.html` by the abstract states.
+Your public section, for example, may inject one layout (ex. public.html) from the `app.public` abstract state, whilst the secure section may inject a completely different layout (ex. secure.html) from the `app.secure` abstract state.

-This folder contains partial files individually describing each layout supported by an application.
-Even if your application supports only one layout at the moment, I still recommend creating this folder and describing your layout in `default.html` file.
-This is a very flexible approach allowing you to add more layouts in the future, if needed.
+Even if your application supports only one layout at the moment, I still recommend creating this folder and describing your single layout in `default.html` file.
+This is a very flexible approach that will allow you to additional layouts in the future, if needed.

 {% gist cbbf605db31e7c9f5cf6 angularjs-1-component-organization-l3-layouts.sh %}